-The Nayef Al-Rodhan Prize, worth £25,000, is awarded annually for outstanding scholarly contribution to global cultural understanding and is designed to illuminate the interconnections and divisions of culture and identity in world civilization.
-The award was founded by the International Relations scholar, Dr Nayef Al-Rodhan.
-The Prize was first awarded in 2013.
+The Nayef Al-Rodhan Prize, worth £25,000, is awarded annually for outstanding contribution to global cultural understanding.
+It is designed to illuminate the interconnections and divisions of culture and identity in world civilization.
+The award was founded by the International Relations scholar, Professor Nayef Al-Rodhan and was first awarded in 2013.

 How to nominate

 Nominations for the 2018 prize are now open.